 Secure Communications

-- Use Encrypted Messaging Apps: Signal is the best option for end-to-end encrypted communication.
+- Use Encrypted Messaging Apps: Signal is a good option for end-to-end encrypted communication.

 - Avoid Regular Calls and Texts: These can be intercepted.
 Stick to encrypted messaging.

-- Use a VPN: A VPN encrypts your internet traffic, masking your location and activity from surveillance.
+- Use a VPN: A VPN encrypts your internet traffic and helps to mask identifying information.

 Limit Data Exposure